Ligand Pharmaceuticals (LGND)

 nullAI Analysis | Feedback

-Mr. Reardon has served as Ligand's Chief Legal Officer since 2022, having previously been a Vice President and Special Counsel to the company.
-Before joining Ligand, he was Chief Legal Officer at HealthCare Royalty Partners, a global healthcare investment firm, for over 10 years.
-Earlier in his career, Mr. Reardon worked at the international law firm Willkie Farr & Gallagher, where he focused on corporate transactions, including finance and mergers and acquisitions.
-He also served as an executive with Citibank from 1997 to 2000.
+Andrew Reardon has served as Ligand Pharmaceuticals' Chief Legal Officer since 2022.
+Before assuming this role, he was a Vice President and Special Counsel to the company.
+Mr. Reardon previously held the position of Chief Legal Officer at HealthCare Royalty Partners for over a decade, a global healthcare investment firm co-founded by Ligand's CEO, Todd Davis.
+His professional experience also includes working at the international law firm Willkie Farr & Gallagher, where he focused on corporate transactions, including finance and mergers and acquisitions.
+Additionally, he served as an executive with Citibank from 1997 to 2000.

 AI Analysis | Feedback